FusionAuth/fusionauth-site/site/_posts/2020-11-18-reconinfosec-fusionauth.md

 ---
 layout: blog-post
-title: Recon Infosec switched to FusionAuth from AWS Cognito
+title: Recon InfoSec switched to FusionAuth from AWS Cognito
 description: Recon InfoSec Lead Architect Whitney Champion discusses how FusionAuth has helped her business provide a seamless experience to their end users.
 author: Dan Moore
-image: blogs/contaim-story/contaim-adopts-fusionauth-to-manage-their-auth-lifecycle.png
+image: blogs/reconinfosec-story/recon-infosec-switches-to-fusionauth-from-aws-cognito.png

 category: blog
 tags: topic-community-story
 excerpt_separator: "<!--more-->"
 ---

-Whitney Champion is a FusionAuth community member and lead architect at Recon Infosec, a managed security services provider.
+Whitney Champion is a FusionAuth community member and lead architect at Recon InfoSec, a managed security services provider.
 She chatted with us over email about how she and her team are using FusionAuth to meet their auth needs.

 <!--more-->